 Before moving your stories into sprints for execution, your backlogs should be prioritized.
 Prioritization (often stack-ranking) can be done at multiple planning levels.
 Prioritizing a release backlog requires a bit more precision than prioritizing the product backlog due to the closer delivery time-frame.
 Because of this, it is recommended that all prioritized release backlogs be stack-ranked in absolute order of priority.
 This provides clarity as to which stories should be moved into a sprint.
 Prioritizing a release may also require more break-down and elaboration of stories so that effort and dependencies may be factored into the prioritization.
 When you are in a backlog, make sure your view-mode is set to List mode, so that you can stack-rank stories in relative priority.
-By default, the Backlog view will display stories in the priority is the priority in the priority is provided.
+By default, the Backlog view will display stories in Tree mode.